Thream/api/CONTRIBUTING.md

 folders starting and ending with `__` like `__test__` or `__utils__`.

 The filenames correspond to the HTTP methods used (`get`, `post`, `put`, `delete`).

+You can generate the boilerplate code for a new service with the `npm run generate` command.